Lakers Trade Rumors: Anthony Davis May Move For Lonzo Ball, Julius Randle, Luol Deng, Suggests ‘LA Sports Hub’

-Trade rumors surrounding the Los Angeles Lakers have continued even as this year’s deadline have already passed.
-This time, the Hollywood team is being linked to New Orleans Pelicans star Anthony Davis in a potential summer deal.
+Trade rumors surrounding the Los Angeles Lakers have continued, even as this year’s deadline has come and gone.
+This time, the Hollywood team is being linked to New Orleans Pelicans’ star Anthony Davis in a potential summer deal.

-Coming in the 2018 free agency period, three big-name players are particularly being mentioned in the Lakers’ rumor mill: LeBron James, Paul George, and DeMarcus Cousins.
+Coming into the 2018 free agency period, three big-name players are particularly being mentioned in the Lakers’ rumor mill: LeBron James, Paul George, and DeMarcus Cousins.
 However, some analysts believe that the Lakers’ current young core of Lonzo Ball, Brandon Ingram, and Kyle Kuzma may not be enough to entice any one of them to join the squad.

 Bleacher Report’s Howard Beck said that the “young Lakers aren’t ready to contend,” and that would be a major hindrance to persuade LeBron to leave Cleveland for the second time.
 James is all about championships right now, and while he would definitely upgrade the games of Ball and Ingram enough for the Lakers to become a playoff squad, just getting in the postseason is said to be not enough for the King.